IDCS-NTUT/IDCS/README.md

 Jetson also publishes the hardware gimbal `CamState` over `net.zmq_camstate` (TCP) so the PC simulation can mirror the physical pose when present.
 Enable `gimbal.publish_camstate` in the config to open the telemetry PUB socket and stream measured angles from the RS485 backend.
+To actively drive the motors with the controller output, set `gimbal.drive_hardware: true` (optionally paired with `gimbal.auto_enable_motors` to toggle the RS485 enable bits during startup/shutdown).
 The
 UI subscribes to results, decodes frames via `common.schemas.detection_msg_from_json()`, overlays status text, and plays the return video feed from the Jetson if enabled.
 The helpers omit unset optional